seanslma/maki/Python/Blog/ReadCSVPerf.md

 ```

 ## Reading CSV files using `pandas`
 In pandas, when reading CSV files, there are three types of parsers that are available (`python`, `c`, and `pyarrow`).
 The parser can be set via the parameter `engine`.
 There are also two backend data types (backend_dtype: `numpy_nullable` and `pyarrow`) for storing the data.

-Here we will check the performance of the combinations of different parsers and backend data types.
+We will check the performance of the combinations of different parsers and backend data types.

 The data types passed to the functions are a dictionary like this: `dtype = {'c1': dtype, 'c1': dtype, 'c1': dtype}`.
 - For `string` values the dtype is `str`.
 There are also two string data types available for pyarrow (dtype_pa): `pd.ArrowDtype(pa.string())` and `string[pyarrow]` (dtype_pa_str2); the latter supports NumPy-backed nullable types.